 Vitamins and other nutrients during pregnancy

-During pregnancy your baby gets all the nutrients she needs from you.
+During pregnancy, your baby gets all necessary nutrients from you.
 So you may need more during pregnancy than you did before pregnancy.

 Taking prenatal vitamins and eating healthy foods can help give you all the nutrients you and your baby need during pregnancy.